Javonet/javonet-docs/v2/getting-started/getting-started-dotnet.md

 :::code source="v2/snippets/testResources/`{called_technology}`/TestClass.`{called_ext}`":::

-The file is to be called TestClass.`{called_ext}` and saved in main application directory.
+The file is to be called TestClass.`{called_ext}` and be saved/compiled in main application directory.
 To use simple static method from this class the following code is used:

 :::code source="v2/snippets/csharp/`{called_technology}`/integrationTests.cs" ID="StandardLibrary_GetStaticField":::